Project Manager vs Product Owner

 To carry out the product under the influence of customers

-Product owners can give a clear understanding of the processes involved in product development to both the customers and stakeholders.
-This can drive good prioritization that brings value to the business.
-Product knowledge is a very vital part to make sure that the team meets all the requirements.
+Product owners may provide consumers and stakeholders with a clear picture of the processes involved in product development.
+This can result in appropriate prioritizing that adds value to the business.
+Product knowledge is essential for ensuring that the team satisfies all of the criteria.

 To help and scope the vision

 Product owners will create the roadmap, broader than project manager, to control the product development processes so that they can keep the team focused and stay on track.

 To manage the product backlog